 One key ingredient to look out for is paraphenylenediamine (PPD), which can cause anything from a mild skin irritation to anaphylactic shock to even a deadly reaction in extreme, but thankfully rare, cases.
-"Every time you colour your hair, your immune system registers a foreign particle on the scalp," says Rob Forgione, the national colour educator for hair care brand O&M. "Most of the time there's no problem, but there can be a time when somebody has a PPD colour on their hair and they have a reaction.
+"Every time you color your hair, your immune system registers a foreign particle on the scalp," says Rob Forgione, the national color educator for hair care brand O&M. "Most of the time there's no problem, but there can be a time when somebody has a PPD colour on their hair and they have a reaction.

 It could happen after 40 years, or on the first colour, and it can be quite intense."

-Checking the ingredients list on your favourite hair dye for PPD is a good place to start, but it isn't the only thing you need to worry about.
+Checking the ingredients list on your favorite hair dye for PPD is a good place to start, but it isn't the only thing you need to worry about.
 Ammonia is an ingredient to avoid, as it strips the hair of protein and can be really damaging, and resorcinol is another nasty that can affect thyroid function.

 Sounds scary, but there can be less extreme reasons for wanting to switch to a more natural solution too.
 Maybe you're doing Veganuary and want to make sure your bathroom is as free from animal products as your fridge.
 Maybe you're pregnant, or are just conscious of the effect on the environment of all those chemicals.

-The natural colour of your hair will determine what you'll be able to do with it using natural products.
+The natural color of your hair will determine what you'll be able to do with it using natural products.
 Lots of natural dyes are henna-based, which can add warmth to darker hair and really brighten things up.
-But if you're looking to go lighter, things get tricky as a bleach is usually needed to strip back the natural colour.
+But if you're looking to go lighter, things get tricky as a bleach is usually needed to strip back the natural color.
 And if you're fair to start with, you'll find plenty of shades from strawberry blonde to more experimental pastels will work better.

 If you're already blonde, you may still want a helping hand ensuring you stay on the right side of golden.
 Enter this organic, herbal solution.

-Trust Lush to bring natural hair colour to the high street.
+Trust Lush to bring natural hair color to the high street.
 The brand's henna range blends the natural red dye with other ingredients to create a broad range of shades.
 This rich chestnut also contains indigo and coffee.